crypticCaroline/ms1-plantfactory/README.md

 The project was deployed with the following steps

 * Logged into git hub
-* Clicked the "Settings" button in the menu aboove the Repository.
+* Clicked the "Settings" button in the menu above the Repository.
 * Scroll down the Settings page to the "GitHub Pages" Section.
 * Under "Source", click the dropdown called "None" and then select "Master Branch".
 * The page will automatically refresh, and a link displaced.
 It may take some time for the link to show the website.